Vyral/base-template/_posts/2018-06-20-buyers-and-sellers-dont-panic-over-the-recent-drop-in-affordability.md

 {% include youtube.html %}

-How have recent changes in our market impacted affordability, and how will current market conditions influence your ability to buy or sell?
-Let’s discuss these critical questions today.
+<p style="text-align: center;"><em>How have recent changes in our market impacted affordability, and how will current market conditions influence your ability to buy or sell?
+Let’s discuss these critical questions today.</em></p>

+<center>&nbsp;</center>

 Welcome back to the Phoenix & Scottsdale Real Estate Show.
 On today’s episode, we’ll discuss a critical question: **“What does the current drop in home affordability mean for you?”**